paulodiovani/blog.diovani.com/technology/_drafts/2025-08-01-linux-like-config-for-macos.md

 image: /assets/media/2025-08-01-linux-like-config-for-macos/penguin_tux_eating_an_apple_by_thekrzysiekart_d5v1yhx-1400x800.webp
 ---

-In 2024, I wrote a blog post of [How to turn your macOS into a Linux-like Desktop] in [The Miners Blog].
+In 2024, I wrote a blog post about [How to turn your macOS into a Linux-like Desktop] in [The Miners Blog].

-A little more than one year later, my macOS interface and usability remains the same -- using a Tiling Window Manager and PC-like key bindings -- but with some tools replacement or improvements.
+A little more than one year later, my macOS interface and usability remain the same -- using a Tiling Window Manager and PC-like key bindings -- but with some tools replacement or improvements.

-In this article, I'm present what have changed, using the original blog post as a reference.
+In this article, I'll present what has changed, using the original blog post as a reference.

 ## TLDR -- What changed?

-Here is a short list if what changed, in case you prefer a short version and check the tools' documentation by yourself.
+Here is a short list of what changed, in case you prefer a short version and check the tools' documentation by yourself.

 | Previously used                                | Replaced by                       |
 | ---------------------------------------------- | --------------------------------- |